-The Board encourages shareholders participation at the 32nd AGM.
-Notice of the 32nd AGM has been sent to all shareholders at least twenty-eight (28) days prior to the date of the meeting.
-The AGM serves as the principal forum for dialogue and interaction with all shareholders whereby the shareholders are encouraged to participate in the question and answer session.
+The Board encourages shareholders participation in person at the 33rd AGM.
+Notice of the 33rd AGM has been sent to all shareholders at least twenty-eight (28) days prior to the date of the meeting.
+The AGM serves as the principal forum for dialogue and interaction with all shareholders whereby the shareholders are encouraged to participate in the question-and-answer session.
 The Chairman of the meeting or the CEO will facilitate the discussion with the shareholders and provide further information in response to shareholders' queries.
-The Company adopted electronic polling at the 32nd AGM to encourage a smoother flow of the meeting proceedings.